 Even writers get hungry.
 When I hit a rough patch as I edit “Flamenco & the Sitting Cat,” my novel, it’s fortunate I’ve got my workmate who reminds me to break for lunch.
-Having her beside me as I eat on the steps of our front porch turns breezes into caresses.
-If she’s in the mood, she’ll serenade me when a siren inspires her…
+Having her beside me as I eat on the steps of our front porch turns sweltering breezes into caresses.
+If she’s in the mood, she’ll serenade the neighborhood when a siren goes by…

-These soft days of late spring are when Monarch butterflies make their way across Los Angeles.
+These soft days of late spring we get to see monarch butterflies flutter across our Los Angeles front lawn.
 They’ve flown all the way from Canada and are headed for Mexico (here’s a wild PBS video of them).
 How arrogant humans are to use our supposed intelligence as a yard-stick against the know-how of earth’s other life forms, insects included.

 These delicious, crunchy bundles make a wonderful side dish to almost anything, or served as an appetizer to enhance the appetite.
 The bundles can be frozen when raw; and taken directly out of the freezer and straight into the oven (do not thaw) whenever you are craving a few of these tasty tidbits.

 2 c. chopped leeks